Tmanyo/bank_accounts/README.md

   - /subtract {name} {number} | (Subtract from a player's account balance)
   - /seize {name} | (Seize a player's account)
   - /unseize {name} | (Unseize a player's account)

+Privileges:
+ - bank_teller (Allows players to use a Bank Teller's Computer.
+You should only give this to trusted individuals.)
+ - seized (If you have this, your account has been seized.
+You do not want this privilege.)

 With a debit card, when you buy an item through a card-swipe, it automatically takes money that you have deposited out of your account.
 With a credit card, when you buy an item through a card-swipe, it builds up credit debt.
 There is a recommended monthly credit payment.